 In an assault or battery case there are important defenses that may apply, especially in cases where two people were involved in a mutually heated exchange.
 If you or someone you know is concerned about a criminal assault or battery charge, it's critical to contact a criminal defense lawyer as early as possible.
-There are criminal defense lawyers near you who can review your case for free and help you figure out your next steps.
+There are criminal defense attorneys near you who can review your case for free.